progxaker/mkdocs-macros-placeholders/README.md

 3. The macro `{{ create_input_block([...]) }}` renders:
    - An input form for required/optional fields.
    - A JavaScript function that walks the entire rendered page and replaces all instances of `%%<placeholder-id>%%`.
-4. Once the "Apply" button is clicked or "Enter" is pressed, all content is updated in place.
+4. When the user clicks "Apply" or presses Enter inside a field:
+   - The entire page is scanned.
+   - All matching placeholders (e.g. `%%database%%`) are replaced live.
+   - Placeholders in other field values (like `%%env%%` inside `%%database%%`) are also resolved.

 ### Using GET parameters for defaults